warunatrivet/uwazi_test/Apply-properties.md

 ## Add an attachment
 1. Open and view the document or entity
-2. In the sidebar, you will see “Attachments”
+2. In the sidebar, you will see **Attachments**
-3. You can “Add a file” just for that one document or entity or you can :Add to all Languages” to apply to all documents or entities in that language.
+3. You can **Add a file** just for that one document or entity or you can **Add to all Languages** to apply to all documents or entities in that language.

 ![](https://github.com/quincywiele/HURIDOCS-User-Manuals/blob/master/attachments1.png)